OmerDolev/pyviz/README.md

 - When the app exits it removes all the containers it created.

-- If a container failed to run for some reason, the app
+- If a container failed to run for some reason, the app will print it's logs and exit